CnC-Robert/revanced-cli-script/README.md

 # revanced-cli-script
-Bash script that builds revanced automaticlly.
+Bash script that builds & installs revanced automaticlly.
 Java &amp; Android sdk included.
 The script also works on windows if you use WSL.

 # Requirements
  - Compatible YouTube version installed on your phone